 As we discussed upstairs, the way to create a cookie-free domain is to make a subdomain that shows only the static content.
 Hence, that is our first step here.

-To create the subdomain, go over to the ‘Subdomains’ menu.
-Here, you will find three fields.
+To create the subdomain, go over to the ‘Domains’ menu.
+Here, you will find a few fields.
 Let me chuck in a picture here…

 Below these two fields is the Document Root.
 Here is where you have to enter the ‘wp-content’ directory.